Las Vegas For Sale By Owner

-Most homeowners who attempt to sell without using a real estate agent do so in order to save the commission.
+When looking at homes for sale in Las Vegas, most homeowners who attempt to sell without using a real estate agent do so in order to save the commission.
 In other words, they would like to net more money from the sale and believe they can do so by eliminating the agent commission fees.
 The irony is that the median price of for-sale-by-owner (FSBO) homes is about 15.4 percent less than the median price for home sales where an agent was involved.

 Order a free Market Analysis by email from agents with more than 30 years of experience!

 One risk of selling without an agent is that you sell too low.
 FSBOs tend to attract buyers who are looking for a bargain.
 Like FSBO sellers, FSBO buyers want to save money by paying less.
 The FSBO seller hopes to save the cost of the commission; so does the buyer.
 Unless the asking price is clearly below market value, a FSBO buyer is likely to think he can negotiate an even lower price because there are no agents that need to be paid.

 Another factor contributing to the lower sale price of FSBO properties is that many sell before they even hit the market.
 The National Association of Realtors reported that about 17 percent of FSBO sellers sold to a relative, friend or neighbor.
 Nine percent sold to a buyer who contacted the seller directly.

 Maximum exposure is the way to ensure that you sell for the best possible price.
 Multiple offers and higher sale prices are the results of exposing the property to multiple buyers, not simply to a friend or neighbor.
 A major problem for FSBO sellers is determining what price to ask.
 If you don't know how much to ask, it's understandable that you might inadvertently leave money on the table by selling too low to the first buyer who expresses serious interest.